 Once developments open, depending on the needs of the residents, services and supports may be included in the development.
 These can range from after-school programs to job training to physical or mental health care.
 This can mean working with another set of federal, state, and local programs, as well as nonprofit service providers.

-In spite of these challenges, affordable housing developers succeed every day, building, rehabilitating and preserving the quality housing low income people need at rents they can afford.
+Despite these challenges, affordable housing developers succeed every day, building, rehabilitating, and preserving quality housing for low-income people at rents they can afford.

 THE FUTURE OF AFFORDABLE HOUSING